 Though I learned some basic concepts in accounting and marketing as elective courses on my B.S.
-Economics course, I felt it wasn’t enough to create an actionable business plan.
+Economics course from the University of the Philippines Los Banos, I felt it wasn’t enough to create an actionable business plan.
 UPOU New Enterprise Planning (NEP) taught me how to create a real and actionable business plan.

 First, the course taught me how to validate a business idea sourced through the business environment.
 I became aware of market research.
-The course taught me the valuable lesson on business intelligence.
+The course taught me a valuable lesson on business intelligence.

-Then, we were tasked to map out the operations up to last detail.
-From, testing production methods and making a time-and-motion study on it.
+Then, we were tasked to map out the operations up to the last detail, from testing production methods and making a time-and-motion study on it.
 I can even remember drawing some layout for the store to be rented out.

 Then the dreaded financial statements.

-New Enterprise Planning is a struggle.
 Learning business planning in 5 months is not for everyone.
-What I truly took from New Enterprise Planning is perseverance to finish the course.
-The bonus part: I really took interest from learning business administration.
-I think NEP became the stepping stone for me in pursuing graduate studies in UP Diliman (MBA).
+What I indeed took home as a lesson from New Enterprise Planning is perseverance to finish the course.
+The bonus part: I took an interest in learning advanced business administration.
+I think NEP became the stepping stone for me to pursue graduate studies in UP Diliman (MBA).

 Life after New Enterprise Planning